 Where to Backpack Around Pompei

 If you’re short on time, you can try to see Mount Vesuvius and Pompei in one day, but take two days if you can.
-Here are some helpful tips to seeing both places.
+As you are backpacking in Italy, here are some helpful tips to seeing both places.

 Before making your way down to Pompei, make sure you set aside time to see Mount Vesuvius.
 You might be tempted to hike the entire way up, but it’s incredibly difficult and not always possible.
 It’s best to take transportation part of the way up and then walk the rest of the way.
 Check out this guide for more information.